SnBuenafe/ClimateSmart_SPFramework/README.md

-# Climate-smart spatial planning
+# Climate-smart conservation planning framework

-The layers required for spatial planning were prepared using repository from `MathMarEcol/SpatialPlanning`.
-This repository makes use of the Western Pacific as its template, but the main framework can be replicated for different planning regions, whether marine or terrestrial.
+This repository details the analysis done on the framework proposed by Buenafe et al. (2023) ().
+The case study uses the Western Pacific as its planning domain, but the framework can be used on different planning regions, whether marine or terrestrial.

-The layers were created in `02_SpatPlan_Master_WestPac.R` and loaded in the scripts from `04` onward using code from `03_SpatPlan_Master_Preliminaries.R`.
+Climate layers were created using scripts in `Data/Climatology/` and `01_SpatPlan_ClimateMetrics.R`.
+All other data layers were prepared in `02_SpatPlan_Master_WestPac.R`.
+Layers are loaded into scripts with the prefix `04` onwards using code from `03_SpatPlan_Master_Preliminaries.R`.

-We advise against recreating the output layers using code from `01-02` since the calculations are computationally expensive.
+We advise against recreating the output layers for the Western Pacific using code from `01-02` since the calculations are computationally intensive.
+The [Zenodo repository](https://doi.org/10.5281/zenodo.7553307) of this project should contain the `.rds` files of the data layers for the Western Pacific.
 Instead, it is recommended to start reproducing the script from `04` onward.
 The scripts are independent, allowing the user to run them in their preferred order.

 For a spatial planning project, the following are required:
 1. Planning Region - Western Pacific
-2. Conservation Features - We used AquaMaps [AquaMaps](https://www.aquamaps.org/)
+2. Conservation Features - We used AquaMaps ([AquaMaps](https://www.aquamaps.org/))
 3. Climate Layers - We created a multi-model ensemble across 3 climate scenarios for 3 marine variables.
-From there, we calculated layers of 4 climate metrics (see `01_SpatPlan_ClimateMetrics.R`)
+From there, we calculated layers of 5 climate metrics (see `01_SpatPlan_ClimateMetrics.R`)
-4. `prioritizr` to create the spatial planning problems [prioritizr](https://prioritizr.net/)
+4. `prioritizr` to create the spatial planning problems ([prioritizr](https://prioritizr.net/))
-5. A solver (e.g. CBC - COIN-OR branch and cut) to solve the spatial planning problems [CBC](https://dirkschumacher.github.io/rcbc/articles/rcbc.html)
+5. A solver (e.g. CBC - COIN-OR branch and cut) to solve the spatial planning problems ([CBC](https://dirkschumacher.github.io/rcbc/articles/rcbc.html))

 This code can be adapted for any planning domain and any metric/s that the user needs.